BE 262 - Physical Biology Bootcamp

 The course will take place in 135 Gates Thomas from September 9th through September 17th.
 We will begin the first morning at 8:30 am in Gates-Thomas 135 where each of you will deliver a 60 second “lightning talk” in which you quickly tell us who you are, where you are from, and what you are excited about.
 For these talks, send your single-slide presentation as a PDF to Rob (email@example.com) by 5pm on Sunday, Sept.
 8.

 - Order-of-magnitude Study Hall [Rob] : You can learn a lot about biology by making back-of-the-envelope estimations.
 In this session, you will practice making such estimates in the context of biological phenomena.
 In addition, you will be able to test some of your prediction by writing simulations in Python.

-The sections will start at 6:30 PM in the following rooms
+The bacteria sections will meet at 5:45 PM in the following rooms:

 |Study Hall||Gates Thomas 153|